Document issued on: February 10, 2014

 - Identify changes described in 21 CFR 814.39(a) and changes required to be reported to FDA under 21 CFR 814.39(b); and

 - Contain a summary and bibliography of the following information not previously submitted as part of the PMA:

 - Unpublished reports of data from any clinical investigations or nonclinical laboratory studies involving the device or related devices and known to or that reasonably should be known to the applicant.

 - Reports in the scientific literature concerning the device and known to or that reasonably should be known to the applicant.
-If, after reviewing the summary and bibliography, FDA concludes that the agency needs a copy of the unpublished or published reports, FDA will notify the applicant that copies of such reports shall be submitted.

 Cover Letter for an Annual Report